whyis2plus2/UKMDUnlocker/README.md

 # UKMDUnlocker
 UKMD Unlocker adds the ability to select the 'ULTRAKILL MUST DIE' difficulty on the difficulty select menu.<br>
-This mod has support for [BananasDifficulty](https://thunderstore.io/c/ultrakill/p/bananastudio/BananasDifficulty/) since v0.1.2
+This mod has support for [BananasDifficulty](https://thunderstore.io/c/ultrakill/p/bananastudio/BananasDifficulty/) since v0.1.2<br>
-This mod has support for [ULTRAPAIN Refueled](https://thunderstore.io/c/ultrakill/p/Kritzmaker/ULTRAPAIN_Refueled/) since v0.2.1
+~~This mod has support for [ULTRAPAIN Refueled](https://thunderstore.io/c/ultrakill/p/Kritzmaker/ULTRAPAIN_Refueled/) since v0.2.1~~ v0.2.1 is not released yet

 ## Installation
-### This mod does not work on any ULTRAKILL version before patch 16
+### NOTE: This mod does not work on any ULTRAKILL version before patch 16
 1. Download and install [BepInEx](https://thunderstore.io/c/ultrakill/p/BepInEx/BepInExPack/)
 2. Download this and extract its contents to a folder in BepInEx/plugins